 It’s all about what you like best!

 Personal stationery gives you more freedom.
-You can work with business clients on branding strategy and long-term marketing goals, or you could work with individuals on personal projects.
+You can work with business stationery clients on branding strategy and long-term marketing goals, or you could work with individuals on personal projects.

 Ask yourself who this person is, what they like to do, what determines their buying factors?
 Where do they shop?
 How much do they make and what makes them spend money?
 This will all help you determine where you can market.
 If you want to sell to an older audience, you may market more on Facebook or in retail stores, for instance, whereas a younger audience may be found on Instagram or even places like TikTok!
+You may determine that starting a stationery shop is the best way to go!
+It just depends on who you’re trying to reach.

 It’s all about your internal message of why you’re doing this and who you’re doing it for – that ideal client.
 In all of your posts, marketing materials, etc. you’ll act like you’re speaking directly to that client.
 Use language that makes sense to them, touches on their pain points and the solution that your product will provide.